Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

     Deceive the senses or minds of others.

     They cause people to see things that are not there, to miss things that are there, to hear phantom noises, or to remember things that never happened.
-Some illusions create phantom images that any creature can see, but the most insidious illusions plant an image directly in the mind of a creature.
+Some Illusions create phantom images that any creature can see, but the most insidious Illusions plant an image directly in the mind of a creature.

 - **Necromancy**

     Manipulate the energies of life and death.

     Such spells can grant an extra reserve of life force, drain the life energy from another creature, create the undead, or even bring the dead back to life.
-Creating the undead through the use of necromancy spells such as *animate dead* is not a good act, and only evil casters use such spells frequently.
+Creating the undead through the use of Necromancy spells such as *animate dead* is not a good act, and only evil casters use such spells frequently.

 - **Transmutation**